 My Dog Tilt Head?

-Have you ever wondered what your dog is thinking when they tilt their head?
-Head tilting is actually a pretty interesting indicator of certain canine thoughts and emotions.
+Have you ever wondered what your dog thinks when they tilt their head?
+Head tilting is a pretty interesting indicator of specific dog thoughts and emotions.
 So, to help you to understand your beloved dog better, we have put together a handy guide in answer to the question ‘Why does my dog tilt his head?’

 Take a look at your dog as they tilt their heads.